AnthonyBloomer/ezflix/README.rst

 In ezflix, the default player is mpv.
 It will fallback to vlc if mpv isn't found.

-You can use the media_player flag to set your media player.
+You can use the media_player argument to set your media player.

 Usage
 ~~~~~